jupyterlab/jupyterlab/docs/source/user/interface.rst

 ~~~~~~~~~~~~~

 Many parts of JupyterLab, such as notebooks, text files, code consoles,
-and tabs have context menus that can be accessed by right-clicking on
+and tabs, have context menus that can be accessed by right-clicking on
 the element:

 .. raw:: html